-Tax and accounting software provider, Intuit (NASDAQ:INTU) reported Q1 FY2022 results that beat analyst expectations, with revenue up 51.7% year on year to $2 billion, driven partly by acquisition of Credit Karma.
-Intuit made a GAAP profit of $228 million, improving on its profit of $198 million, in the same quarter last year.
+Tax and accounting software provider, Intuit (NASDAQ:INTU) reported Q3 FY2022 results beating Wall St's expectations, with revenue up 34.9% year on year to $5.63 billion.
+Intuit made a GAAP profit of $1.79 billion, improving on its profit of $1.46 billion, in the same quarter last year.

 Created in 1983 when founder Scott Cook watched his wife struggle to reconcile the family's checkbook, Intuit provides tax and accounting software for small and medium-sized businesses.

-As you can see below, Intuit's revenue growth has been very strong over the last year, growing from quarterly revenue of $1.32 billion, to $2 billion.
+As you can see below, Intuit's revenue growth has been impressive over the last year, growing from quarterly revenue of $4.17 billion, to $5.63 billion.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Intuit's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 80.7% in Q1.
+Intuit's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 86.1% in Q3.

-That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop that is still a great gross margin, that allows companies like Intuit to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.86 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a great gross margin, that allows companies like Intuit to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-We were impressed by how strongly Intuit outperformed analysts’ revenue expectations this quarter.
+We were very impressed by the strong improvements in Intuit’s gross margin this quarter.
 And we were also excited to see the really strong revenue growth.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-The company is up 6.72% on the results and currently trades at $673.26 per share.
+Zooming out, we think this was a great quarter and shareholders will likely feel excited about the results.
+The company is up 3.26% on the results and currently trades at $371.5 per share.

 Is Now The Time?

-Intuit may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-We think Intuit is a solid business.
-We would expect growth rates to moderate from here, but its revenue growth has been solid, over the last two years.
-On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its impressive gross margins are indicative of excellent business economics.
+When considering Intuit, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+We think Intuit is a good business.
+We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
+On top of that, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.